skhanal5/flask-refapp/README.md

-# Flask Reference App
+# VLEAGUE Backend

 ## About
-This is a reference API used to learn the Flask framework.
+This is a reference application used to learn about the Flask framework.
+It serves as the backend for VLEAGUE, a Valorant fantasy game.

 ## Development